jnyshin/DoUm/README.md

 3) Q&A page: It is difficult to find for seniors and there can be no detailed explanations including screen shots.

 ## Plan of Research
-#### Ask 60s and 70s to know their difficulties when they are using applications or websites.
+#### Interview target users
+This method will help our group to identify exact problem our target users are having; which application they want to learn, what function is the most troublesome, anyother features that they would like to have.
+#### Ask target users' children/grandchildren
+In most times, our target users ask to their children or grandchildren for technical help.
+The problem is, they are not avaliable always; thus we are making our product to solve this problem.
+In other words, they know

-2) Previously, ask 20s or 10s (who are close to their grandparents and have experience to teach them the way to use applications or websites.) about the applications or websites that grandparents often found difficulties.
+Previously, ask 20s or 10s (who are close to their grandparents and have experience to teach them the way to use applications or websites.) about the applications or websites that grandparents often found difficulties.
 3) Ask the people who work in Senior Citizen Welfare Hall.